WillEStokes/Needle_controller-mbed/README.md

 ## Description

-A parent `NeedleController` class interfaces with an 18-bit Analog-to-Digital Converter (ADC) via the `ADC18` class and a Quadrature Encoder Interface (QEI) via the `QEI` class.
+A parent `NeedleController` class interfaces with a 24-bit Analog-to-Digital Converter (ADC) via the `ADC18` class and a Quadrature Encoder Interface (QEI) via the `QEI` class.

 In the parent `NeedleController` class, the pins used to construct an instance of the `ADC18` class correspond to the pins for position 1 of the Mikroe Arduino Uno Click Shield.
 With the exception of the ready pin `rdy` which is ported to a digital pin by a simple external circuit, for greater determinism during falling edge detection.